taocpp/sequences/README.md

 Provides a sequence which is the element-wise sum of its input sequences.

 * `minus_t< typename L, typename R >`

+Notes:

+Both sequences may have a different element type, the resulting sequence's type is calculated with `std::common_type_t`.

 Examples: